Is that a gun in your bag? Some want stiffer fines as disruptive passengers hit record - NewsBreak

 Coleman responded that people should realize that they are taking their carry-on bag on a plane.

-“It’s hard for me to believe that everybody that gets caught … forgot they had it,” she said, “and even if they did forget they had it, it’s still an illegal act and we need to treat it as such.”Ford restricts resale of F-150 Lightning amid demand
+“It’s hard for me to believe that everybody that gets caught … forgot they had it,” she said, “and even if they did forget they had it, it’s still an illegal act and we need to treat it as such.”1,000 new jobs at risk in Spartanburg Co.

 Wallis said when a gun is discovered at an airport, authorities check to see if it was stolen or involved in a previous crime.
 They question the passenger, forward information to the FBI, but rarely file criminal charges — it’s usually just a civil penalty.
 Sometimes authorities seize the gun, but more often they don’t, which leads to another safety issue, he said.